Complete Guide to Threading in Lucee

 Basic Thread Blocks

-Use thread blocks for simple fire-and-forget operations or when you need more control than collection processing offers.
+For fire-and-forget operations or when you need more control than collection processing.

 Fire-and-Forget Operations